janvanwassenhove/Hipster/README.md

-# Hitster - Music Timeline Game
+# Hipster - Music Timeline Game

-A Progressive Web App inspired by the party game Hitster, built with Vue.js 3 and integrated with Spotify's Web API.
+A Progressive Web App inspired by the party game Hipster, built with Vue.js 3 and integrated with Spotify's Web API.

 ## 🎵 About

-Hitster is a music guessing game where players take turns listening to song previews and placing them correctly on their personal timeline based on release year.
+Hipster is a music guessing game where players take turns listening to song previews and placing them correctly on their personal timeline based on release year.
 The game supports 2-4 players in a "pass & play" format on a single device.

 ## ✨ Features